Updated in 2023

 - Leetcode and HackerRank are the most common sources for software engineer interview questions to practice, but they do not provide interview training.

 - Created by a former Google software engineer, Interview Cake is a study tool that teaches people the right way to think about technical questions so they do well in interviews.
 Read more about Interview Cake in our review.

 - Similarly, Codebasil features questions written by software engineers at top tech companies like Facebook, Apple, and Amazon.

-- Learneroo is a similar platform where software engineers can practice technical questions.
+- Learneroo and Skilled.dev are similar platforms where software engineers can practice technical questions.